RoyNaor/OOP/Library/README.md

 ## 🛠️ Design Patterns Implemented

 ### 1️⃣ **Singleton Pattern**
-- **Usage**: Implemented in the `NotificationSystem` class to ensure only one instance of the notification manager exists throughout the application.
+- **Usage**: Implemented in the `NotificationSystem` and `Logger` classes to ensure only one instance of the notification and logger managers exists throughout the application.

 ### 2️⃣ **Factory Pattern**
 - **Usage**: Used in the `BookFactory` class to create `Book` objects in a consistent and efficient way.